 Albertsons Companies, Inc.

-Albertsons predicts all of their pharmacies will eventually have a supply of the COVID-19 vaccine.
-They encourage individuals to check their eligibility and to schedule an appointment with your pharmacy if you are eligible.
+Albertsons administer vaccinations at select locations, and thus far, they have distributed over 4.5 million vaccines.
+They predict all of their pharmacies will eventually have a supply of the COVID-19 vaccine.
+Still, they encourage individuals to continue to check their eligibility and to schedule an appointment with your pharmacy if they are eligible.

 You must make an appointment to receive a COVID-19 vaccine at H-E-B pharmacies.